-Firstly, it is very important to follow your heart and recognize what you are to yourself, and not just to this world.
+Firstly, it is very important to follow your heart and recognise what you are to yourself, and not just to this world.
 Only you know your unique essence.
 Then, start believing that who you truly are is what the world really needs, not some watered down version that is a replica of everyone else.
 Remember, you are enormously significant and you alone in your own individual way can create your own path.
 Just because others are caught up in their own thinking and way of life doesn’t mean you need to listen to them.

 Find your thing in life

 What is it that you are here for?
 This is a question I always ask.
 Once you know that, you need passion to live up to that.
 Passion is that very special feeling that pretty much takes over everything in your very body.
 When you feel passion, it’s not a mild interest or something for you to dabble with from time to time.
-Passion is something that grows on you and you just know it’s going to stick to for the rest of your life.
+Passion is something that grows on you and you just know it’s going to stick to you for the rest of your life.
 Take your time to find it.
 Don’t give up.
 It will be worth it.
 Then you need to follow your passion.
 Don’t abandon it.
 Don’t ever give it up for anyone or anything in the world.
 Just try to work towards going for what you love in life.
 Because when you do follow your passion and start being true to yourself, it will help you weather all the storms that may come as you weather the chorus of disapproval for following your own unique path.

 Find your supporting cast